thevickypedia/filebrowser/README.md

 ![Preview](https://user-images.githubusercontent.com/5447088/50716739-ebd26700-107a-11e9-9817-14230c53efd2.gif)

-filebrowser provides a file managing interface within a specified directory and it can be used to upload, delete, preview, rename and edit your files.
-It allows the creation of multiple users and each user can have its own directory.
+`filebrowser` provides a file managing interface within a specified directory, and it can be used to upload, delete, preview, rename and edit your files.
+It allows the creation of multiple users and each user can have their own directory.
 It can be used as a standalone app.

 ## Demo